vercel/modelfusion/docs/guide/function/generate-text.md

 ### Instruction Prompts

-Instruction prompts are a higher-level prompt templates that contains an instruction and an optional system message.
-Instruction prompts can be [text instruction prompts](/api/interfaces/TextInstructionPrompt) or [multi-modal instruction prompts](/api/interfaces/MultiModalInstructionPrompt).
+[Instruction prompts](/api/interfaces/InstructionPrompt) are a higher-level prompt templates that contains an instruction and an optional system message.

 The supported instruction prompt type depends on the prompt template that you use.
-For text instruction prompts, the `instruction` property is a `string`, and for multi-modal instruction prompts it is a [MultiModalInput](/api/modules#multimodalinput).
-Multi-modal inputs are arrays that can contain text or image content.
+The `instruction` property supports strings and arrays of text or image content.

 #### Example: Cohere text generation